New-York-Slice/Face2Pizza/README.md

 # Face2Pizza

-Building a web application using React and Azure Facial recognition that determines the mood of the user and suggests the pizza they should eat according to their emotions.
+Face2Pizza is a web application built using React, Bootstrap, and Azure Facial recognition that determines the mood of the user and suggests pizza toppings based on their emotions.